 Talk with your sex partner or partners about their sexual

 history as well as your own sexual history.
-Find out whether your partner has
+Find out whether your partner has a history of behaviors that increase his or her risk for HIV.

 intravenous (IV) needles, syringes, cookers, cotton,